 Wildflower Meadows

-Recently featured on BBC South, the wildflower beds are positively blooming.
-Seeded at Hiltingbury, Fryern and Pennine Way recreation grounds, our wildflower beds bring an ever changing splash of colour to our open spaces.
+Featured last summer on BBC South, the wildflower beds are being prepared ready for the new season.
+Seeding will take place at Hiltingbury, Fryern and Pennine Way recreation grounds, with the hope that our wildflower beds will bring again an ever changing splash of colour to our open spaces.

 The objective of the wildflower beds is more than simple aesthetics, though we can all agree they are beautiful.
 It's about enhancing biodiversity, supporting the community's well-being and providing an opportunity for education.
 We want to thank you for your continued support maintaining these wildflower beds and protecting them for everyone's enjoyment.